pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 1. Gas Related

 ### Data Preprocessing
 Data preprocessing aims to facilitate the training/testing process by appropriately transforming and scaling the entire dataset.
 Before we can compartmentalize tweets, we need to preprocess them to get better accuracy.
+Various packages are available in python which help to carry out this process.
+The flowchart below shows the steps and the packages we used to clean the dataset.

 ![alt text](https://github.com/adiimated/Twitter-Data-Analysis-To-Identify-Urban-Issues/blob/master/diagrams/Data%20Preprocessing%20Steps.png)